Spectral Properties of Effective Dynamics from Conditional Expectations: Lemon Slice Potential: Effective Drift and Diffusion Coefficients

 Moreover, it follows from the chain rule and the definition of $\xi$ that for any function $f$,

 The generator in polar coordinates then becomes

 Applying the generator to the reaction coordinate $\xi$, only one of the terms above is non-zero, resulting in

-In order to evaluate Eq.~(\ref{eq:projected_drift_diff_1}), we note that the Jacobian determinant of $\xi$ is $J(x,y)=\frac{1}{r^{2}}$, and that the stationary distribution factors, canceling the $\varphi$-dependent and the constant term.
-The normalization $\nu(z)=\nu(\varphi)$ thus equals $C_{2}$, and the effective drift becomes
+In order to evaluate the first term in Eq.~\eqref{eq:projected_drift_diff}, we note that the Jacobian determinant of $\xi$ is $J(x,y)=\frac{1}{r^{2}}$, and that the stationary distribution factors, canceling the $\varphi$-dependent term.
+We are left with